Selmansuliman/EXRAST-Risk-Assessment-Tool/readme.md

-# ISO-Aligned Risk Assessment & Managment Tool
+# ISO-Aligned Risk Assessment & Managment Toolkit
 ## Note:
 The file is read-only copy, if you need your own copy send me an email.
 ---